fx-giant/giant-documentations/visual/timeline-chart.md

 ### Project Management Flow on Product Launching
 Current dataset displays the project management flow of a product release from the inception of the requirements until the launching of the product.
 Download sample data [here](./sample-data/timeline-chart/sample-project-mgmt.csv).

-On the creation of this timeline chart, the project management flow on product launching use case has four fields that fits nicely to the chart, those being **Task**, **Subtask**, **Task Start** and **Task End**.
+On the creation of this timeline chart, the project management flow on product launching use case has four fields that fits nicely to the chart, those being **Task**, **Task Start** and **Task End**.
 The subtask field could be used to set as a sort to see what task a specific department has completed for within their project timeline.

 |Bindings |Select|
 |---|---|